Hiroshige: Early life and apprenticeship

 Hiroshige was born in 1797 in the Yayosu Quay section of the Yaesu area in Edo (modern Tokyo).
 He was of a samurai background, and is the great-grandson of Tanaka Tokuemon, who held a position of power under the Tsugaru clan in the northern province of Mutsu.
 Hiroshige's grandfather, Mitsuemon, was an archery instructor who worked under the name Sairyūken.
 Hiroshige's father, Gen'emon, was adopted into the family of Andō Jūemon, whom he succeeded as fire warden for the Yayosu Quay area.

 Hiroshige went through several name changes as a youth: Jūemon, Tokubē, and Tetsuzō.
 He had three sisters, one of whom died when he was three.
 His mother died in early 1809, and his father followed later in the year, but not before handing his fire warden duties to his twelve-year-old son.
 He was charged with prevention of fires at Edo Castle, a duty that left him much leisure time.

 Not long after his parents' deaths, perhaps at around fourteen, Hiroshige—then named Tokutarō— began painting.
+At around the age of ten, Hiroshige studied traditional Kanō-style painting under Okajima Rinsai, who also lived in the fire warden barracks; according to some sources, in 1806 the young Hiroshige produced an emaki handscroll as a tribute to the governor of Edo, commissioned by an ambassador from the Ryukyu Islands.
 He sought the tutelage of Toyokuni of the Utagawa school, but Toyokuni had too many pupils to make room for him.
 A librarian introduced him instead to Toyohiro of the same school.
 By 1812 Hiroshige was permitted to sign his works, which he did under the art name Hiroshige.
 He also studied the techniques of the well-established Kanō school, the nanga whose tradition began with the Chinese Southern School, and the realistic Shijō school, and likely the linear perspective techniques of Western art and uki-e.

 Hiroshige's apprentice work included book illustrations and single-sheet ukiyo-e prints of female beauties and kabuki actors in the Utagawa style, sometimes signing them Ichiyūsai or, from 1832, Ichiryūsai.
 In 1823, he passed his post as fire warden on to his son, though he still acted as an alternate.
 (Note: Hiroshige's resignation has led to conjecture: nominally, he passed the position to his son Nakajirō, but it may have been that Nakajirō was actually the son of his adoptive grandfather.
 Hiroshige, as adopted heir, may have been made to give up the position to the purported legitimate heir.)
 He declined an offer to succeed Toyohiro upon the master's death in 1828.